 Sam’s Club operates independent, unbranded gas stations, meaning it does not source its fuel from a single oil company.
 The company assures the quality of its gasoline with the Sam’s Club Satisfaction Guarantee.
 However, Sam’s Club gasoline is not licensed as TOP TIER (explained below).

 Walmart operates Sam’s Club; and while it does not disclose its fuel suppliers, we do know that Walmart cut ties with its long-time gasoline provider, Murphy USA, in 2016.
 Note that while Sam’s Club gas is not TOP TIER, the company may have its own additive formulation and testing process to ensure its fuel quality.
-Neither Walmart nor Sam’s Club discloses much information about maintenance at their gas stations, but the companies are required to follow the minimum guidelines set by the Environmental Protection Agency (EPA), the National Fire Protection Association (NFPA), state governments, and other regulatory bodies.
+Neither Walmart nor Sam’s Club disclose much information about maintenance at their gas stations, but the companies are required to follow the minimum guidelines set by the Environmental Protection Agency (EPA), the National Fire Protection Association (NFPA), state governments, and other regulatory bodies.

 How to Buy Gas at Sam’s Club

-- Cost of membership: $45 per year for standard personal or business membership; $100 per year for a “Sam’s Plus” membership.
+- Cost of membership: $45 per year for a standard personal or business membership; $100 per year for a “Sam’s Plus” membership.

 - Payment methods for gas: Sam’s Club Mastercard, which offers 5% cash back on gas purchases; plus Walmart and Sam’s Club gift cards, cash, checks, debit cards, most major credit cards, as well as the Walmart Rewards Card and Capital One Walmart Rewards Card.